Cranleigh Preparatory School A GSG School

 What the school says...

-Set in 40 acres of stunning Surrey countryside, just 50 minutes from London, Cranleigh Prep offers a uniquely warm and welcoming educational environment for children aged 7-13.
-Although a top, high-achieving independent school in its own right, pupils benefit from sharing an exceptional 7-18 programme with Cranleigh School (just across the road) for sports, music and computing.
-This is reflected in our many county and national achievements in sport and music in recent years.
-From academics and musicians to sports stars and artists, the experience of each individual is at the heart of everything the School does.
-Pupils have won over 200 scholarships over the last five years to some of the country's leading schools, including: Cranleigh, Brighton College, Charterhouse, Eton, KCS Wimbledon, Marlborough, RGS Guildford, Tonbridge, Wellington and Winchester. ...Read more
+Set in 40 acres of stunning Surrey countryside, just 50 minutes from London, Cranleigh Prep offers a uniquely warm and welcoming educational environment for children aged 5-13.
+This high-achieving prep benefits from sharing an exceptional academic and co-curricular programme with Cranleigh School (just across the road).
+From academics and musicians to sports stars and artists, the experience of each individual is at the heart of everything the school does.
+The combination of our nurturing community, small class sizes and opportunities provided enable us to discover every pupil’s superpower. ...Read more

 Do you know this school?